Last Updated on July 19, 2021 by Dan Christoffersen

 Once you get your foot in the door at a retailer, it’s all about maintaining the partnership.
 Far too often, brands tend to neglect already acquired retailers in their eagerness to get new ones.
 It sounds strange, but they simply forget about them.

-It should be pretty obvious that this is a complete waste of the effort you originally put in obtaining the partnership.
+It should be pretty obvious that this is a complete waste of the effort you originally put into obtaining the partnership.
 You’ve spent a lot of time acquiring a retailer, and six months later you lose them.

 Make the ordering process convenient